 An acoustic Coldplay cover by Willie Nelson?
 Animation pleasantly reminiscent of Wallace and Gromit claymation?
 The takeaway in this video is what everyone else is doing – industrial farming that contaminates the food supply with antibiotics and growth hormones – is the opposite of what Chipotle does.
 The end result is an unmistakable sense of authenticity and quality.
 Emotional storytelling is key here: that they point out what makes them different from their competitors, what makes them better, and why you as the audience should buy from them.

 What’s your brand’s voice?
 This explainer video demonstrates that each company needs to have its own style, its own pacing to truly connect with the right audience.
 To resonate with the intended buyer, you must speak their language.
-That’s why the speaker in this Sonic Box explainer video is as important as the animated content.
-The visuals emphasize the utility of the file-sharing service, specifically in the way that it fits into the 21st century always-connected techno-culture.
+That’s why the speaker in this Cook & Co. explainer video is as important as the animated content.
+The visuals emphasize the utility of the food sharing service, specifically in the way that it fits into the 21st century always-connected techno-culture.
 Users are unrestrained, able to send and access files anywhere and anytime.
 The video addresses a problem and solves it.
-It uses humor and visual metaphor to connect with the audience.

 With our explainer video, we chose an animated format that uses visual humor to drive home the point that many organizations will give you their word, but there’s not much to back it up.
 Words are hollow without action to support them.
 Our video uses a variety of visual metaphors – including a foot race that showcases how our competitors stumble and fall over hurdles – to show that we’ll get the job done on time, communicate continually, and be thorough in getting the work done.
 We did this through the use of metaphor, having fun with storytelling, and connecting with the audience in pointing out what we will do for them, and in turn what others will not.